Hostile Work Environment | NY Sexual Harassment

-Attorneys Protecting New York and New Jersey Employees from workplace harassment and discrimination for over 23 years
+Sexual Harassment Attorneys Protecting New York City and New Jersey Employees from Hostile Work Environments / sexism for over 23 years

-Every employee has the right to work in an environment that is free of intimidation, discrimination, and harassment.
+Every New York City and New Jersey employee has the right to work in an environment that is free of intimidation, discrimination, and sexual harassment.
 Unfortunately, many employees face workplace situations that are oppressive and demoralizing without realizing that they have legal rights.
 If you believe that you have experienced a hostile environment in the workplace, you may be eligible for monetary damages.
+Contact the Akin Law Group’s Hostile Work Environment Attorneys in New York City and New Jersey for a free legal consultation today 212.825.1400.

 A hostile work environment involves harassment or unlawful discrimination that creates an oppressive, offensive, or distressing atmosphere.
 These conditions must be severe or pervasive enough that they interfere with an employee’s ability to work, or change his or her employment status.
 Changes to employment status may include failure to promote, demotion, loss of benefits, constructive discharge, or termination.
 Both supervisors and coworkers can render a workplace intimidating or offensive.
 According to New York City and New Jersey laws, employers are liable for the actions of supervisors who play a role in creating a hostile work environment.